jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 - wheatleyDiscord.py - the main bot, gpt3.5, 4, lm-studio (if you have that setup), groq, lots of functions, !help once he's up explains them all
 - requirements.txt - list of librarys, can be installed once you have python up and running with pip install -r requirements.txt
-- .env - enter all your necessary apis/variables here
+- .envexample - enter all your necessary apis/variables here then RENAME to .env
-- botFunctions - holds some lenghty functions just to keep main script kind of clean
+- botFunctions - holds some lengthy functions just to keep main script kind of clean

 ## Requirements